Sankham

-Sankham is a 2009 Indian Telugu-language action comedy film produced by J Bhagavan, J Pulla Rao under Sri Balaji Cine Media banner and written and directed by Siva.
-Starring Gopichand, Trisha and Sathyaraj, the music was composed by S. Thaman.
+Shankham is a 2009 Indian Telugu-language action comedy film produced by J Bhagavan, J Pulla Rao under Sri Balaji Cine Media banner and written and directed by Siva.
+The film stars Gopichand and Trisha, while Sathyaraj, Chandra Mohan, Kota Srinivasa Rao, and Ali play supporting roles.
+The music was composed by S. Thaman with cinematography by Vetri and editing by Gautham Raju.

-The film follows a Chandu, an NRI living in Australia with his uncle and friend.
-When Chandu's girlfriend Mahalakshmi is forcefully taken to India by her violent family members, he arrives in India to marry her but is assigned a task that would eventually pull him into an ages-old feud with the rival village and lead him to the discovery of his true identity.
+The film follows Chandu, an NRI living in Australia with his uncle and friend.
+When his girlfriend Mahalakshmi is forcefully taken to India by her violent family members, he arrives in India to marry her but is assigned a task that would eventually pull him into an ages-old feud with the rival village and lead him to the discovery of his true identity.

 The film was released theatrically on 11 September 2009.
 The film was also dubbed and released in Hindi as Phir Ek Most Wanted, in Bhojpuri as Baghi Balma and in Tamil as Sivappu Saamy.